jcding/IGN-News-Feed/README.md

 ## Objective

-Create a react widget that generates random words.
-The widget should display a list of words along with a button that adds a new word to the list.
+Create a react widget to show the latest article posts by IGN staff.

 ## Setup